 - Go Mad from the Revelation: Finding out about all of the clone troopers being secretly controlled by inhibitor chips and the conspiracy against the Jedi surely shook his mental stability.
 He was still sane when he learned of it, but getting drugged by Nala Se only made things even worse for him.

-- He Knows Too Much: Fives manages to uncover the malfunctioning bio-chip that caused Tup to be hostile to Jedi and he finds out that they were implanted in every clone trooper without the Jedi or the Republic's knowledge of it.
-His persistent search for the truth threatens to expose Order 66 and the Sith's involvement right in front of the Jedi and the Republic, so Chancellor Palpatine has him drugged and branded as a crazy fugitive that needs to be shot on sight, but not before telling Fives the real reason behind the Clone army just to drive him mad.
+- He Knows Too Much: Fives manages to uncover the malfunctioning bio-chip that caused Tup to be hostile to Jedi and he finds out that they were implanted in every clone trooper without the Jedi or the Republic's knowledge.
+His persistent search for the truth threatens to expose Order 66 and the Sith's involvement right in front of the Jedi and the Republic, so Chancellor Palpatine has him drugged and branded as a crazy fugitive that needs to be shot on sight, but not before telling Fives the real reason behind the clone army just to drive him mad.

 - I Die Free: He seemed to be glad to die without his inhibitor chip and knowing the truth, despite being unable to properly share it.

-- Important Haircut: He gets his head shaved completely bald when he gets his inhibitor chip surgically removed from his brain, indicating that he's free of the inhibitor chip's influence.
+- Important Haircut: He gets his head shaved completely bald when he gets his control chip surgically removed from his brain, indicating that he's free of the chip's influence.
 Justified in-universe in that AZI-3 had to shave him to perform the surgery properly.